 Activities

-While the best thing about being at Worldsaway Retreat is relaxing and enjoying the surrounds of the property, there are a few activities on offer here.
+While the best thing about being at Worldsaway Retreat is relaxing and enjoying the surroundings of the property, there are a few activities on offer here.

 Walking Trails

-There is a range of walking trails on the 40 acres property.
-There is one large loop around the property which is 2.6km and takes around 2 hours to complete.
+There is a range of walking trails on the 40-acre property.
+There is one large loop around the property, which is 2.6km and takes around 2 hours to complete.
 Within that larger loop, there is a smaller loop as well.
 See the map I’ve linked to above under the Facilities section.

-I can’t speak for the larger loop as we just did the inner loop and let me tell you it is crazy steep and not something I’d recommend for those that are not confident hikers.
-While we completed it ok, there was one point I wasn’t sure how I was going to keep going as it really is that steep.
-Mind you the track isn’t too long and the inner loop took us around 1 hour to complete.
+I can’t speak for the larger loop, as we just did the inner loop, and let me tell you, it is super steep and not something I’d recommend for those that are not confident hikers.
+We finished it, but I was unsure how to continue at one point because it was so steep.
+Mind you, the track isn’t too long, and the inner loop took us around 1 hour to complete.

 Yoga

-If you’re into yoga check if there is a class or workshop on during your stay.
-Generally there is a class on most Saturdays and sometimes even a longer workshop too.
+If you’re into yoga, check if there is a class or workshop on during your stay.
+Generally, there is a class on most Saturdays, and sometimes even a longer workshop as well.
 Check with the guys at Worldsaway Retreat when you book to see what’s on during your stay.

 Transport to Nearby Restaurants and Wineries